-Explore resources – from petitions to books and courses – to help you get involved in the Black Lives Matter movement, and educated about the history of black oppression.
+Explore resources to help you get involved in the Black Lives Matter movement, and educated about the history of black oppression.

-In recent weeks, protests have erupted across the globe in response to the killing of George Floyd by four police officers in Minneapolis, USA.
+In 2020, protests erupted across the globe in response to the killing of George Floyd by four police officers in Minneapolis, USA.
 The death of Floyd acted as a tipping point for centuries of pent-up anger at systemic injustice and racism to boil over, not just in America but across the world.

 What started as a movement protesting police brutality in the States has evolved into a global reckoning with white privilege, racism, and colonialism.

-For black people globally, this has been yet another emotional and traumatic time – both due to systemic oppression finally being surfaced and seeing institutions and colleagues trying (and often failing) to belatedly grapple with the issue.
+For black people globally, this has been yet another emotional and traumatic time – both due to systemic oppression finally being recognised on a wide scale, and seeing institutions and colleagues trying (and often failing) to belatedly grapple with the issue.

 Support your mental health

 According to the Mental Health Foundation, black people are more likely to suffer mental health issues than their white counterparts, and also more likely to face discrimination in mental health services.

 This is largely due to a legacy of institutional racism and oppression that leaves many black people not only locked out of economic systems – but also adequate healthcare.